damnkunze/PotatoSearch/README.md

 # PotatoSearch
 A "meta search engine" to search directly with websites build in search function.
-So you always get exactly what you're searching for
+So you always get exactly what you're searching for. <br/>
 Popular search engines are already added.

 # Instrucions